ThatGirlWhoCodes/ThatGirlWhoCodes.github.io/sample_page.md

 ## The Magnificent Mile: Zombie Apocalypse

-**Project description:** A C# console application, assigned in Programming 101.
+**Project description:** A C# console application that demonstrates object-orientated programming principles inheritance, polymorphism, and encapsulation.
 The Mag.
 Mile: Zombie Apocalypse is a game located in the city of Chicago, IL where you (the user) is the vigilante attempting to save the city.

 ### 1. Custom Class

-Sed ut perspiciatis unde omnis iste natus error sit voluptatem accusantium doloremque laudantium, totam rem aperiam, eaque ipsa quae ab illo inventore veritatis et quasi architecto beatae vitae dicta sunt explicabo.

 ```javascript